-AASB 13 requires disclosure of fair value measurements by level of the following fair value measurement hierarchy:

-Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities.
+AASB 13 requires disclosure of fair value measurements by level of the following fair value measurement hierarchy: Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities, Level 2: Inputs that are directly or indirectly observable for the asset or liabilities,

 Level 2: Inputs that are directly or indirectly observable for the asset or liability, such as prices for similar assets.
 Level 3: Inputs for the asset or liability that are not based on observable market data (unobservable inputs).